Fixing Broken Bones and Complicated Fractures in Dogs and cats

 DOG AND CAT BONES

-Bones consist of an outer, hard portion known as the cortex and an inner, spongy portion known as the marrow.
+All bones consist of an outer, hard portion known as the cortex and an inner, spongy part known as the medullary cavity or marrow.
 The outside surface of the cortex is surrounded by a fibrous capsule called the periosteum, which contains blood vessels and nerves.
-The periosteum also contains immature cells that grow into the osteoblasts, which are the cells involved in bone growth and fracture repair.
+The periosteum also contains immature cells that grow into the osteoblasts, which are the cells involved in bone growth, bone healing and fracture repair.

 COMMON TYPES OF DOG AND CAT BONE FRACTURES